jadecobra/python_tdd_exercises/source/classes/classes.rst

 * the test ``self.assertIsInstance(classes.ClassWithPass(), object)`` checks if ``ClassWithPass`` is an `object <https://docs.python.org/3/glossary.html#term-object>`_
 * in Python everything is an `object <https://docs.python.org/3/glossary.html#term-object>`_ , which means if it exists in Python there is a class definition for it somewhere or it inherits from a class

-How to define a class with parentheses
+how to define a class with parentheses
 --------------------------------------

 red: make it fail